MicrosoftDocs/azure-dev-docs/articles/python/sdk/authentication-additional-methods.md

 This method authenticates an application using previous-collected credentials and the [`UsernamePasswordCredential`](/python/api/azure-identity/azure.identity.usernamepasswordcredential) object.

+> [!IMPORTANT]
-This method of authentication is discouraged because it's less secure than other flows.
+> This method of authentication is discouraged because it's less secure than other flows.
 Also, this method isn't interactive and is therefore **not compatible with any form of multi-factor authentication or consent prompting.** The application must already have consent from the user or a directory administrator.
+>

-Furthermore, this method authenticates only work and school accounts; Microsoft accounts aren't supported.
+> Furthermore, this method authenticates only work and school accounts; Microsoft accounts aren't supported.
 For more information, see [Sign up your organization to use Microsoft Entra ID](/azure/active-directory/fundamentals/sign-up-organization).

 :::code language="python" source="~/../python-sdk-docs-examples/show_subscription/use_username_password.py":::